cheminfo/roc-eln-docker/faq.md

 ![set permissions for view](static/permission_view.png)

-Then, the uuid needs to be prefixed with `private/`.
-I.e., for the example shown below, one would add `private/b692c1543c088ba6c4b5810414036f0b` as URL in the `links` view of the ELN.
+Then, the `uuid` needs to be prefixed with `private/`.
+That is, for the example shown below, one would add `private/b692c1543c088ba6c4b5810414036f0b` as URL in the `links` view of the ELN.

 ![id view](static/uuid_view.png)